SEER Inquiry System - View

-Cranium, right temporal area, resection of intradural, extra-axial mass: severe acute and chronic inflammation, histiocytic reaction, and proliferative fibrosis.
+The pathology report diagnosis is: Cranium, right temporal area, resection of intradural, extra-axial mass: Severe acute and chronic inflammation, histiocytic reaction, and proliferative fibrosis.
 See comment.

-Comment: Among potential alternative considerations are an infectious process, or non-infectious inflammatory CNS lesions such as inflammatory pseudotumor, Rosai-Dorfman disease, plasma cell granuloma, ideopathic hypertrophic pachymeningitis, and inflammatory myofibroblastic tumor.
+Comment: Among potential alternative considerations are an infectious process, or non-infectious inflammatory CNS lesions such as inflammatory pseudotumor, Rosai-Dorfman disease, plasma cell granuloma, idiopathic hypertrophic pachymeningitis, and inflammatory myofibroblastic tumor.

-The clinicians discuss this and review other chart information and conclude with a clinical diagnosis of Rosai-Dorfman disease.
+The clinicians discuss this and review other chart information and conclude the patient has a clinical diagnosis of Rosai-Dorfman disease.

 This case is not reportable.
-Rosai-Dorfman disease is not listed in ICD-O-3.
-A neoplasm must be listed in ICD-O-3 and originate in a reportable site to be reportable for brain/CNS.
+Rosai-Dorfman disease is not listed in the ICD-O-3.
+To be reportable, a neoplasm must be listed in the ICD-O-3 and originate in a reportable brain/CNS site.